Prag8855/aab/content/guides/residence-permit.md

 - **or** you have a [job seeker visa](/glossary/Job%20seeker%20visa)
 - **or** you have a [[National Visa]] that you must convert to a residence permit.

-If you can't apply in Berlin, you must [apply in your home country](#how-to-apply-in-your-country).
+If you can't apply in Germany, you must [apply in your home country](#how-to-apply-in-your-country).

-**These instructions are for Berlin only.** The application process is different in every German city.

 ### 1. Prepare your application